bnarath/Mission_to_Mars/README.md

 ### Mars Facts

 * Mars Facts are located [here](https://space-facts.com/mars/).
-* Used Pandas to retrieve the html table as dataframe and to convert the data to a HTML table string.
+* Used Pandas to retrieve the html table as dataframe and also to convert the data to a HTML table string.

 ### Mars Hemispheres